tomerh2001/MapleController/README.md

 }
 ```

-- You can add more parameters to customize the bot's behavior, for example add periodical skills, spawn skills, interval between attacks, num. of attacks, and MUCH MORE.
+- You can add more parameters to customize the bot's behavior, for example add periodic skills, spawn skills, interval between attacks, num. of attacks, and MUCH MORE.
 You can find all the other parameters here: https://github.com/tomergt45/MapleController/blob/main/docs/Controller%20Settings.md

 - Make sure to edit all the parameters according to your character keys and behavior (i.e. animation time, etc...)

 2. While using the bot, maplestory MUST be on 800x600 (4:3) windowed